Sreedev/data-engineering-projects/project2/README.md

 order by f.title, month,ci.city, revenue desc;
 ```
 **The above query took 311 milliseconds to execute.**
+**Comparing to previous query below query only took 255 milliseconds to execute.
+And that why datawarehouses are important**
 ```
 SELECT dimmovie.title, dimdate.month, dimcustomer.city,sum(sales_amount) as revenue
 FROM factsales